 Writing technical specifications is a very common requirement if you work as integrator, solution architect or technical manager.
+In this article you will find some tips on what to do and what to avoid when writing technical specifications.

 Usual process is quite simple.
 Management of your company want’s to introduce something new.
 For example, new feature of your software or user story.
 On the other hand, you might have to integrate external API to your software.